Jump to content

 What function would it serve?

 Continuity.
 This and feeling that characters actually remember their past adventures which makes them more believable characters.
-I like what they did in Sa2 [that paper with an article about Tails vs Eggman in Sa] and Generations [Sonic remembered Colors and Secret rings].
+I like what they did in Sa2 [that paper with an article about Tails vs Eggman in Sa] and Generations [sonic remembered Colors and Secret rings].

 Generations is a celebration of 20 years of Sonic, not a game which is intended to have some epic storyline.
 It barely counts as canon.